karthikshetty20/Walmart-Sales/README.md

 # Walmart-Sales

+The dataset contains info about Walmart sales.<br>
+Columns x Rows = 1000 x 17<br>
-The dataset contains info about Walmart sales.
-The factors involved and affecting the sales are studied and queried as per.
+The factors involved and affecting the sales are studied and queried as per.<br>

 The columns in the dataset are<br>
 `Invoice ID` VARCHAR <br>